CP5 Assembly Guide

 Solder Diode Bridges

 Place and solder the two diode bridges in the BR1 and BR2 positions.
+Make sure they are oriented according to the drawing on the PCB before soldering.

 Populate Large Capacitors